 Step 3: Choose Your Test Creation Method

 Once you have named your test you will be redirected to the Interstitial page.
-There are two avenues that you may take in building a test.
-API Fortress is very capable of building a test draft for you.
-First, you must decide if you want to build a test manually.
-This can be done from a Spec File, an Apiary account, or using the tool we call Magic.
-Since this is a quick start guide, we will show you how to use Magic.
-To build using a Spec file see http://apifortress.com/doc/build-from-spec/, or from an Apiary account see http://apifortress.com/doc/build-from-apiary/.
+There are two avenues that you may take in building a test from here.
+First, you must decide if you want to build a test manually, API Fortress is very capable of building a test draft for you.
+This can be done from a Spec File, an Apiary account, or using the “Generate Test” button.
+Since this is a quick start guide, we will show you how to use the “Generate Test” button.
+To build using a Spec file see https://apifortress.com/doc/build-from-spec/, or from an Apiary account see https://apifortress.com/doc/build-from-apiary/.

 Step 4: Create a Test Using the Generate Test button

 Click on Compose.

 Next, you will be presented with a tutorial on the Visual Composer.
 The final screen of the tutorial provides you with more instructions on how to create a test.
 Close the tutorial and open the Console by clicking on HTTP Client button in the left panel.

 For this example we will use our own test API.
-It’s a simple GET, so you can leave the dropdown as it is and enter the following url:
+It’s a simple GET request, so you can leave the dropdown as it is and enter the following url:

 Once done, click the Send button and the response payload will appear.

 The following screens will allow you to choose whether you want to create the input set based on the data provided in the request, and if you want Magic to generate the assertions.
 The final screen summarizes what was done.
 Press Continue on each screen.

 At this stage, the test should be considered a draft.
 You should take a moment to verify each object, and/or add more logic to it.
 API Fortress has a lot of tools that allow for comprehensive continuous integration testing.
 Magic Test Generation is great at understanding datatypes and structure, which is often 90% of the work.
 For an example of adding more intelligence to a test, please see the Appendix at the bottom.